Emile-Forbes/Python_Lessons/README.md

 # Python_Lessons

-My Name is Emile-Forbes and I am a data science graduate.
+My Name is Emile and I love data science, data engineering, machine learning and AI.
 Will Keep you posted on my journey